Warm weather continues, weekend showers

 High pressure off the Southeast coast continues to bring unseasonably warm weather to the region.
-Temperatures will reach into upper 70s this afternoon for the third day in a row, under a partly cloudy sky.
+Temperatures will reach into upper 70s this afternoon for the third day in a row.

-Clouds will increase, as low pressure in the Southeast drifts northward, bringing a chance for isolated showers across southern Ohio through tonight.
+Clouds will increase as low pressure in the South drifts northward, bringing light showers across the southern half of the state through Saturday, but with only spotty coverage.

+Saturday will feature a mix of clouds and sunshine for the OSU Spring Game, which kicks off around noon at Ohio Stadium.
+There remains a chance for a brief shower.

 Chilly air will follow early next week, with windy conditions and lingering showers on Monday.